The 7th International Symposium on End-User Development

 Hertfordshire, UK ~ 10-12 July, 2019

-The 7th International Symposium on End-User Development (IS-EUD 2019) will take place from 10-12th July 2019 at the College Lane Campus, University of Hertfordshire, UK.
+The 7th International Symposium on End-User Development (IS-EUD 2019) is taking place from 10-12th July 2019 at the College Lane Campus, University of Hertfordshire, UK.
 The University of Hertfordshire at Hatfield is situated 3 miles north of London orbital (M25).

 About IS-EUD 2019